With the shotgun being one of the best firearms to defend your home with, it becomes inevitable to discuss which shotgun ammo is better for the job.

 Learn more about the difference between buckshot and birdshot for home defense in this video from fmgpubs:

-However, an important factor to consider is using the birdshot ammo won't over penetrate and pass through 2 or 3 walls.
+However, an important factor to consider is using the birdshot ammo won't over penetrate and pass through two or three walls.
 Compared to using the buckshot ammo with solid 32-caliber, this can easily endanger your family members or even your neighbors.

 What do you think about this buckshot and birdshot comparison for home defense?
-Share your thoughts in the comments below!
+Share your thoughts in the comments section below!